Register your premises or event for Check in TAS

 You need to register for Check in TAS if you are planning an event as defined by the COVID-19 Safe Events Framework.
 That is for more than 250 people indoors or 1000 outdoors, you will need a Check in TAS QR Code.
 You must apply through the Events Framework and have an Event Safety Plan.

-Other regular, smaller events such as markets are included in the expanded list of relevant locations as of 31 July 2021, check the list above.
+Other regular, smaller events such as markets are included in the list of required locations, check the list above.

 Resources for organisations including guides and posters to assist staff are available at Check in TAS Resources page.
 The Business Tasmania Hotline (1800 440 026) can provide support to businesses that have already registered to receive the Check in TAS QR Code and are seeking further help and advice on getting ready to start using the app, including preparing staff for the change.